10.5 Searching Algorithms Revisited¶

 Linear search

 - Good generality, requiring no data preprocessing operations.
-If we only need to query the data once, the data preprocessing time for the other three methods would be longer than linear search.
+If we need to query the data only once, the preprocessing required by the other three methods can take longer than the linear search itself.

 - Suitable for small data volumes, where time complexity has less impact on efficiency.